-IEA membership as an independent variable
+IEA Membership as an Independent Variable

-The IEADB data on memberships has fostered research clarifying the links between state and IEA characteristics.
-In addressing common pool resource problems, states prefer cooperating with neighbors, with close trading partners, and with states with similarly-sized economies (Besedeš et al 2016).
-In addressing overfishing problems, states negotiate IEAs to take advantage of complementarities among the functions provided by multiple BEAs and MEAs, a finding derived by combining data from the IEADB and other sources into a Global Fisheries Governance database (Hollway and Koskinen 2016a; Hollway and Koskinen 2016b).
-Further network analysis showed that fisheries cooperation often starts among neighbors but later becomes more likely among states that already share IEA memberships (Stadtfeld et al 2017).
+The IEADB data on memberships have fostered research clarifying the links between state and IEA characteristics.9 In addressing common pool resource problems, states prefer cooperating with neighbors, with close trading partners, and with states with similarly sized economies (Besedeš et al. 2016).
+In addressing overfishing problems, states negotiate IEAs to take advantage of complementarities among the functions provided by multiple BEAs and MEAs, a finding derived by combining data from the IEADB and other sources into a Global Fisheries Governance database (Hollway and Koskinen 2016a, 2016b).
+Further network analysis showed that fishery cooperation often starts among neighbors but later becomes more likely among states that already share IEA memberships (Stadtfeld et al. 2017).

 Other scholars have used IEADB membership data to investigate state behavior.
-Andonova and colleagues (2017), for example, find state IEA ratifications provides a broad proxy for environmental cooperation that helps explain the form of transnational climate governance.
-Scholars have incorporated IEA membership counts into a vulnerability-resilience index (Kolcava et al 2019) and used it to explain cooperation over shared resources (Kalbhenn 2011) and environmental resilience (Angeon and Bates 2015).
-Prakash and Potoski (2014) use IEA memberships as a metric of state environmental policy stringency, finding ISO-14000 rules only influence policy in states with few IEA memberships.
-States, especially lower-income states, tend to adopt new environmental regulations during periods when they are joining many IEAs (Brandi et al 2019).
-And states annual environmental credibility scores (the share of MEAs it has joined) better predict whether their trade agreements include environmental provisions than their economic power (Morin et al 2019).
+Andonova et al. (2017), for example, find that state IEA ratifications provide a broad proxy for environmental cooperation that helps explain the form of transnational climate governance.
+Scholars have incorporated IEA membership counts into a vulnerability-resilience index (Kolcava et al. 2019) used to explain cooperation over shared resources (Kalbhenn 2011) and environmental resilience (Angeon and Bates 2015).
+Prakash and Potoski (2014) use IEA memberships as a metric of state environmental policy stringency, finding that ISO-14000 rules only influence policy in states with few IEA memberships.
+States, especially lower-income states, tend to adopt new environmental regulations